 This toolkit includes information to describe:

-- How health care providers can enroll in Medicare to bill for administering COVID-19 vaccines when available
+- How health care providers can enroll in Medicare to bill for administering COVID-19 vaccines

 - The COVID-19 Vaccine Medicare coding structure